 Your GED And The College Application Essay

 Congrats!!
-You passed all four GED subtests and secured your GED.
+You passed all four GED subtests and secured your GED diploma.
 You can go to college!
 Isn’t it great to take your education to the next level and build a great future?
-But first, you have to write your application.
+But first, you have to write your college application essay.

 Writing a college application essay is a rather challenging part.
 I know this title sounds a bit dramatic, but it’s the truth.